OpenDFDL/training-dfdl-using-fakeTDL/lab05/README.md

   - `fakeTDLType.dfdl.xsd` - primary type (fakeTDLType), and message definitions
   - `fakeTDL-field-types.dfdl.xsd` - types of the message fields
   - `fakeTDL-enum-entityTypeDetails.dfdl.xsd` - enum type definition
-- Add a fakeTDLFile global element in the `fakeTDL.dfdl.xsd` file.
-  - This adds the ability to test whole files of messages at once, and the `test_file_01.dat/xml` are test data which show this being used.

 - Add `.gitattributes` file to specify the ".dat" files are binary, not text.

 ## Compiling the Schema to Daffodil ".bin" Binary Form